0%

 • Activation

-Activate the once per turn ability of a face-up Noble or effect of an active spirit with the MANIFEST activation type
+Activate the once per turn effect of a face-up Noble or effect of an active spirit with the MANIFEST activation type

 • Additional Costs

-Some MANIFEST abilities and effects have an additional cost to use it's one-time abilitiy or effect (example: MANIFEST: Pay 1 Soul; you may reveal a face-down card in any player's Channel, then Channel 1 card.)
+Some MANIFEST effects have an additional cost to use it's one-time effect (example: MANIFEST: Pay 1 Soul; you may reveal a face-down card in any player's Channel, then Channel 1 card.)

 • Multiple Copies of the Same Card